Naninovel Scripts

 The script can also be used to invoke commands when player clicks "NEW GAME", "EXIT" or any of the save slots to load a game.
 Below is an example of a title script.

-; Following commands are played when entering the main menu (before showing title UI).
+; Following commands are played when entering the main menu.

-; Notice, that we're not waiting for them to show the title UI at the same time.
+; Notice, they're not awaited so that title UI is shown at the same time.

 @back MainMenuBackground time:3 wait:false